Who are the Decembrists and why are their wives so famous?

 In 1975, on the 150th anniversary of the Decembrist uprising in the USSR, the film “The Star of Fascinating Happiness” was released on those events.
 For the most part, the film was dedicated to the heroic deeds of the Decembrists’ wives who followed their husbands in exile.

-For those of you who would like to see this movie, you can find it on YouTube (in Russian with English subtitles) or below:
+For those of you who would like to see this movie, you can find it on YouTube (in Russian) or below:

 Even 194 years after, the Decembrists are invisibly present in the life of modern Russians.
 When you walk around St. Petersburg, you can see their names of the streets: Yakubovich Street, Pestel Street, Ryleyev Street… Probably, almost every Russian man walking along these streets at least once dreamed of meeting his Decembrist girl – a woman who will always stand by him and follow him no matter what.